Resilience mechanisms in coral reef ecosystems

 Brief description:

-Despite challenging environmental conditions, the Port of Miami is surprisingly home to multiple species of reef-building corals.
-The AOML Coral Program has been monitoring these “urban corals” for seven years, investigating their environments, community structure, resilience mechanisms, symbioses, genetics, and reproduction.
+Despite increasing urbanization and highly stressful environmental conditions, the Port of Miami is surprisingly home to multiple species of reef-building corals.
+The CIMAS/AOML Coral Program has been monitoring unique populations of “urban corals”, investigating their environments, community structure, resilience mechanisms, symbioses, genetics, and reproduction.
 Currently, we are examining the genetic makeup of these corals and their contributions to population persistence through reproduction.
 We are also evaluating their potential roles in restoration efforts through partnerships with local restoration practitioners.

-The student will be conducting field and experimental work on corals in southeastern Florida, potentially including bleaching interventions, sexual/asexual reproduction, coral husbandry, and ‘omics.
-They will learn various cutting-edge lab techniques and be a part of experiments on stressors that are affecting corals in the Port of Miami.
-This position will likely include spawning observations that are outside traditional business hours, and a reliable mode of transportation is encouraged.
+The student will be conducting field and lab work on corals in southeastern Florida, potentially including sexual/asexual reproduction, coral husbandry, image analysis, and ‘omics.
+They will learn various cutting-edge lab techniques and have numerous opportunities to be in the field.
 The student will work collaboratively with a diverse group of PIs, postdocs, technicians, and students.

 Cards